-New Aesthetics is a two-week summer intensive for mid-career artists.
-Every two years, Theatre Replacement invites a pair of international artists to share their practice with a small group working artists from around the world.
+New Aesthetics is a biennial summer intensive for mid-career artists where Theatre Replacement invites international artists to share their practice with a group working artists from around the world.

-New Aesthetics is about bringing the world’s top performance makers to Vancouver for two weeks and inviting them to shake up our expectations, invoke change, confirm suspicions and invigorate our practices as makers and artists.
+New Aesthetics is about inviting the world’s top performance makers to shake up our expectations, invoke change, confirm suspicions and invigorate our practices as makers and artists.
 As participants, it’s about giving over control and running blind with others who have similar appetites for the new—whatever that may be.
-As hosts, it’s about creating pairs of performance leaders that can, in combination, bring us to places where we actively question whatever it is we think we’ve been doing.
-These questions might arise in-studio during the two weeks, or they might pop up the next time we get to making something.
-So, it is with great excitement that we announce our 2021 facilitation team of live artist Tania El Khoury and writer and teacher Mac Wellman—an extraordinary pair of artists who each continue to shape contemporary performance today.
+As hosts, it’s about bringing in performance leaders that can bring us to places where we actively question whatever it is we think we’ve been doing.
+So, it is with great excitement that we announce our 2021 facilitator – live artist Tania El Khoury, an extraordinary artist who is shaping contemporary performance today.

 Photos used on these pages are by Tim Matheson, Sophia Wolfe and the participants and instructors of New Aesthetics.